 The most common causes of splenic infarction are haematological disease or thromboembolism.

-- Haematological disorders are the most common cause of splenic infarction*, such as leukaemia or lymphoma, myelofibrosis, Sickle Cell Disease, Chronic Myeloid Leukaemia, Polycythaemia Rubra Vera, or hypercoagulable states
+- Haematological disorders* such as leukaemia or lymphoma, myelofibrosis, Sickle Cell Disease, Chronic Myeloid Leukaemia, Polycythaemia Rubra Vera, or hypercoagulable states

-- Embolic disorders are less common, including endocarditis, AF, infected aneurysm grafts, or post-MI mural thrombus
+- Embolic disorders such as endocarditis, atrial fibrillation, infected aneurysm grafts, or post-MI mural thrombus

 Other rarer causes include vasculitis, trauma (including blunt trauma or torsion of a ‘wandering’ splenic artery), collagen tissue diseases, or surgery (pancreatectomy or liver transplantation).

-*Haematological disease causes infarction through congestion of the splenic circulation by abnormal cells, often further confounded in conditions such as CML or myelofibrosis by anaemia and splenomegaly.
+*Haematological diseases cause infarction through congestion of the splenic circulation by abnormal cells, often further confounded in conditions (such as CML or myelofibrosis) by anaemia and splenomegaly

 Classically, symptomatic patients will present with left upper quadrant abdominal pain, radiating to the left shoulder (known as Kehr’s sign).

-Less common symptoms include fever and nausea & vomiting, however in a significant number of patients, splenic infarcts can be completely asymptomatic, diagnosed purely by imaging or laparotomy/laparoscopy.
+Less common symptoms include fever, nausea & vomiting, or pleuritic chest pain.
+However in a significant number of patients, splenic infarcts can be completely asymptomatic, diagnosed purely by imaging or explorative surgery.

 On examination, LUQ tenderness is common.
 Other signs may be present depending on any complications that may have developed, as discussed below.